If you’re fighting Lyme disease, you should know that it may not be the only stealth infection you’re up against.

 This critter is cunning.
 Though many microbes can’t get inside your red blood cells, Babesia can.
 That gives it some protection from your immune system.
 (13)

 Once inside your red blood cells, Babesia reproduces and damages the cell membranes.
 The red blood cells split apart, releasing the new batches of parasites.
 They go on to invade other red blood cells in the same way.
 (14)

 Meanwhile, Babesia is working hard to hide from your immune system.
 It can rapidly change its gene expression to make different proteins that identify it.
 This is like a chameleon that’s always changing its color to blend into its surroundings.
 Your immune system won’t recognize it.
 (15)

 Due to these stealth activities, Babesia can cause long-term infections.

 What are the symptoms of Babesia infection?

 The symptoms of Babesia can range from mild to severe, depending on the strength of your immune system.
 You’ll be at higher risk of severe symptoms if you’re fighting other infections.
-The same goes if you have cancer or are taking medicine that suppresses your immune system.
+The same goes if you are taking medicine that suppresses your immune system.
 (16)